-Colorado meets this goal.
-The state is commended for requiring that all teachers who receive an unsatisfactory evaluation, regardless of whether they have tenure, be placed on an improvement plan and for making a teacher eligible for formal dismissal after two consecutive unsatisfactory evaluations.
+New York meets this goal in part.
+The state is commended for requiring that all teachers who receive an unsatisfactory evaluation, regardless of whether they have tenure, be placed on an improvement plan.
+However, the state should extend its policy to make teachers who receive two consecutive unsatisfactory evaluations or have two unsatisfactory evaluations within five years formally eligible for dismissal.